 We are thrilled to bring you the second of our winners in our ‘Creative Writing Competition’.
 We loved this entry by Cecille Sia in the ‘Best Cake Recipe’ category.
 Cecille is one of our international cake friends and customer!
-She is from Manila in the Philippines, she grew up here and says that her Grandparents were hugely influential in her life.
-To us this story encapsulates what baking & creating are all about, and the joy and memories a cake can evoke.
+She is from Manila in the Philippines, she grew up in the UK and says that her Grandparents were hugely influential in her life.
+To us, this story encapsulates what baking & creating is all about, and the joy and memories a cake can evoke.
 This is a story of inspiration and dedication…with a difference!
 Enjoy…

 In 2009, my grandmother celebrated her 95th birthday and I saw it as an opportunity to dedicate a sweet tribute for a full life that is bestowed upon her gracious beauty.
 Since it was her special day, I asked her which flavour would she like for her cake, and she said Ube (Purple Yam).
 Spending most of my childhood with her, I remember Ube being her favourite flavour for her desserts…be it with ice cream or cakes from commercial bakeries and even with several Filipino native desserts.

-Cecille’s recipe can be found in our ‘Recipes’ section on this blog!
+Find Cecille’s heavenly ube cake recipe on the ‘Recipes’ section on this blog!